 A child's eligibility for these government programs is based on household income.
 Once your child is enrolled, you'll receive a list of medical providers near you who accept CHIP/Medicaid patients.
 You can then make appointments with those providers any time your child needs to see a doctor and also be covered in case of an emergency.

 The majority of kids from low- or middle-income families will qualify for free or low-cost health care through Medicaid and/or CHIP.
 But now, through the Patient Protection and Affordable Care Act, many privately run health insurance companies will offer similar benefits.

-You can find out if your family is eligible for a plan by visiting the virtual health insurance marketplace at HealthCare.gov.
+To find out if your family is eligible for a plan, visit the virtual health insurance marketplace at HealthCare.gov.
 This government service and its website make it easy to apply for insurance and learn which programs are available in your area.
 By just filling out one application form, the marketplace allows you to compare and contrast the benefits of each plan, as well as compare out-of-pocket expenses like co-pays and deductibles for care.

 A federally funded community health center is another option for low-cost medical care for your kids.
 You can take your kids there for checkups, immunizations, treatment when they're sick, dental care, prescription drugs, and mental health care.